devopsarr/sonarr-go/sonarr/docs/LanguageProfileApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiCreateLanguageprofileRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiCreateLanguageProfileRequest struct via the builder pattern

 Name | Type | Description  | Notes